Homap/ostrich_PAR_analysis/code/analysis/geneticmap/README.md

 # Recombination rate from the genetic map

 We use linkage map data from Yazid and Ellegren 2018 (Genome Biology and Evolution).

+## Convert to chromosome coordinates
+python scaffold_to_chr.py ../../../data/geneticmap/LGZ3.female.cleaned.bed Z > ../../../data/geneticmap/LGZ3.female.cleaned.chr.bed
+python scaffold_to_chr.py ../../../data/geneticmap/LGZ3.male.cleaned.bed Z > ../../../data/geneticmap/LGZ3.male.cleaned.chr.bed

 ## Sex-averaged genetic map and smoothed map using loess function
 To obtain the sex-averaged genetic map, for the PAR is (male_map + female_map)x0.5